-Test of Listening Candidate Information Candidate Instructions You will hear a total of 25 recordings of aeronautical communications.
-After each communication you will hear a number of statements.
-The number of statements is indicated on the screen.
-The statements check your understanding of the details of the communication.

-Listen to the communication and the statements that follow.
+Test of Listening Candidate Information Candidate Instructions You will hear a total of 25 test items.
+Each test item contains a recording of an R/T communication and a number of statements.
+The number of statements you will hear is indicated on the screen.
+The statements check your understanding of the details of the R/T communication.
+Listen to the R/T communication and the statements that follow it.

-If the information in the statement is wholly correct according to the communication, select the AFFIRM option on the screen for that statement.
-If the information in the statement is wholly or partly incorrect according to the communication. select the NEGATIVE option on the screen for that statement.
-If some or all of the information in the statement is not contained in the communication, select the NOT STATED option on the screen for that statement.
-You may change any or all of your responses up to the point that the question screen refreshes.
-The communications and statements are played ONCE only unless you select the SAY AGAIN option.
-When you select the SAY AGAIN option the communication you are listening to and all its statements will be repeated.
-You may select the SAY AGAIN option at any time during a recording and as many times as you like during the test.
-However, each time you select the SAY AGAIN option, the total number of different recordings you will hear during the test is reduced by one.
-For ease of distinction, in all recordings the female voice represents the voice of the air traffic controller and the male voice represents the voice of the pilot.
 You are advised to take notes as you listen.

-Additional Information You will hear the following names and references in the recordings: Company name Moonfleet Aerodromes/Airfields/Airports Minster Wareham Longford Keystone VORs MTR VOR WHM VOR LFD VOR KTE VOR Minster VOR Wareham VOR Longford VOR Keystone VOR Beacons (+ suffix) MINTA (NDB) WAREM (NDB) LOFOD (NDB) KESTO (NDB) (Minster NDB) (Wareham NDB) (Longford NDB) (Keystone NDB) Air Traffic Service Units Minster Wareham Longford Keystone Tower (Planner/Ground/Air) Approach (Departure/Radar) Centre (Control/Area/Radar) Flight levels, altitudes, heights and elevations are reported in feet.
+If the information in the statement is wholly correct according to the information given in the R/T communication, select the AFFIRM option on the screen for that statement.
+(The information is consistent.)
+If the information in the statement is wholly or partly incorrect according to the information given in the R/T communication, select the NEGATIVE option on the screen for that statement.
+(The information is contradictory.)
+If some or all of the information in the statement is not contained in the R/T communication, select the NOT STATED option on the screen for that statement.
+(Whether the information is correct or incorrect cannot be determined from the R/T communication.)
+You may change any or all of your responses up to the point that the test item screen refreshes.
+Each test item(the R/T communication and the statements that follow it) is played only ONCE unless you select the SAY AGAIN option.
+When you select the SAY AGAIN option the test item you are listening to will be repeated in full.
+You may select the SAY AGAIN option at any time while a test item is playing, and as many times as you like during the test.
+However, each time you select the SAY AGAIN option, the total number of different test items you will hear during the test is reduced by one.
+For ease of distinction, in all the R/T communications that you will hear, the female voice represents the voice of the air traffic controller and the male voice represents the voice of the pilot.
+Additional Information You will hear the following names and You will hear the following names and references in the recordings: Company name Moonfleet Aerodromes/Airfields/Airports Minster Wareham Longford Keystone VORs MTR VOR WHM VOR LFD VOR KTE VOR Minster VOR Wareham VOR Longford VOR Keystone VOR Beacons (+ suffix) MINTA (NDB) WAREM (NDB) LOFOD (NDB) KESTO (NDB) (Minster NDB) (Wareham NDB) (Longford NDB) (Keystone NDB) Air Traffic Service Units Minster Wareham Longford Keystone Tower (Planner/Ground/Air) Approach (Departure/Radar) Centre (Control/Area/Radar) Flight levels, altitudes, heights and elevations are reported in feet.